avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 |image7|

-The data smoothed with a simple moving average of order 8 gives a clearer picture of the trend component, as we can see that the age of death of the English kings seems to have decreased over time for a while, and then increased over time after that.
+The data smoothed with a simple moving average of order 8 gives a clearer picture of the trend component, and we can see that the age of death of the English kings seems to have decreased over time for a while, and then increased over time after that.

 Links and Further Reading